harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

  are plenty of linux purists who will dump on Windows for any and all reasons, but I am not among them.
  Windows is a decent desktop environment with a UX that is very easy for people familiar with it to use.
  Sure, it didn't have an officially supported package manager until far too recently (2020), and its default terminal is not POSIX compliant, but, for most people that is not very important.
-The reason why Windows is not good software for a two-in-one is because:
- 1. The tablet mode is too much like the desktop mode to actually be useful
- 2. Nearly all the software you would want to use on Windows is not optimized for the tablet format.

-### Tablet Mode

-This is, of course, an opinion, but when you think about mobile operating systems, the general way that they have users interact with them is closer to really old school operating systems: one application at a time.
-If you open the browser, all the other applications are pushed to the background.
-While you can do "split screen", that is the exception, and not the rule.
-This is, I think, the natural way to interact with mobile operating systems, where you generally don't have a large screen, and almost certainly don't have multiple screens.
-Multitasking is not as easy or important when you are holding a relatively small device in your hands without a keyboard or mouse.
-This "one at a time" approach also makes saving battery a bit easier by allowing the operating system to suspend background applications.

-Tablet mode on windows devices attempts to do this, but I don't think it does a great job.
-The UI is confusing and switching between running applications is as easy as it is in iOS or Android.

-### The App Store
+The real problem with using Windows for a tablet is that the operating system and all of its software is designed for desktop, and tablet mode doesn't do enough to address it.